Best Hospital Advertising Strategies + Examples [2025]

 With the worst of the pandemic over, advertisers are turning back to out-of-home advertising campaigns to reach consumers while they are outside and engaging with their surroundings.

 This MedSpring advertising campaign featured posters in neighborhoods where their clinics were located and is a great example of how to drive engagement at the local level.
-Another unique tactic used by MedSpring was to feature bright colors and happy imagery to negate some of the negative connotations people have with seeing a doctor.
+Another unique tactic used by MedSpring was to feature bright colors and happy imagery to negate some of the negative connotations people associate with seeing a doctor.